SilviaEiden/bikesharing/README.md

 ### Purpose

-The purpose of this analysis is to provide investors a comprehensive bike trip analysis to demonstrate a bike-sharing program in Des Moines, Iowa is a solid business proposal.
-The bike-sharing program is presented as an eco-friendly service to locals and tourists in the greater Des Moines; the fastest-growing metro in the Midwest.
+The purpose of this analysis is to demonstrate that a bike-sharing program in Des Moines, Iowa is a solid business proposal to investors.
 For this analysis, Python and Pandas functions were used to change the "tripduration" column from an integer to a datetime data type.
 Additionally, by performing an exploratory analysis on the NYC Citi Bike trip data for the month of August, a set of high-quality visualizations was created using Tableau.
 Now, investors have all the data they need to make an educated decision on the two-wheel venture.
 Let’s go!

 <p float="left">
   <img src="Images/hightrestletrail.jpg " width="400" height="280" />